Install a new clothes washer in a new home.

-- Provide the homeowner with tips for getting the most energy-efficient performance from their clothes dryer.
-Here are some resource-saving clothes-drying tips for homeowners:
+- Provide the homeowner with tips for getting the most energy- and water-efficient performance from their clothes washer.
+Here are some resource-saving laundry tips for homeowners:

 - Dry towels and heavier cottons in a separate load from lighter-weight clothes.

 - Don't over-dry clothes.
-If the condensing clothes dryer has a moisture sensor, use it.
+If the clothes washer has a moisture sensor, use it.

-- Clean the lint screen in the dryer after every load to improve air circulation.
+- Clean the lint screen in the dryer after every load to improve air circulation and prevent fire hazards.

 The Compliance tab contains both program and code information.
 Code language is excerpted and summarized below.
 For exact code language, refer to the applicable code, which may require purchase from the publisher.
 While we continually update our database, links may have changed since posting.
 Please contact our webmaster if you find broken links.

-ENERGY STAR calls for clothes dryer models to meet certain criteria to receive qualification for the ENERGY STAR label and promotion on the certified products list.
+ENERGY STAR calls for clothes washer models to meet certain criteria to receive qualification for the ENERGY STAR label and promotion on the certified products list.
 Combination all-in-one clothes washer-dryers, are exempt from this requirement.

 This Retrofit tab provides information that helps installers apply this “new home” guide to improvement projects for existing homes.
 This tab is organized with headings that mirror the new home tabs, such as “Scope,” “Description,” “Success,” etc. If there is no retrofit-specific information for a section, that heading is not included.

-Install a new condensing clothes dryer as a replacement for an older clothes dryer in an existing home.
+Install a new clothes washer as a replacement for an older clothes washer in an existing home.

-- Look for an ENERGY STAR-certified condensing clothes dryer model.
+- Select an energy-efficient, ENERGY STAR-certified clothes washer model.

-- Remove and recycle the old clothes dryer.
+- Remove and recycle the old clothes washer.

-- Install the new ENERGY STAR-certified condensing clothes dryer.
+- Install the new ENERGY STAR-certified clothes washer.

-- Please follow safe work practices as described in the U.S. Department of Energy’s Standard Work Specifications when replacing a clothes dryers in single-family and manufactured homes or multi-family homes.
+- Please follow safe work practices as described in the U.S. Department of Energy’s Standard Work Specifications when removing or installing clothes washers in homes.

 How to Replace the Old Clothes Washer with an ENERGY STAR-Certified Model